Equine herpesvirus type 1 (EHV-1)

 Anyone who has had contact with the aborted mare or the foetus or placenta should:

-Until a diagnosis has been made:
+Until a diagnosis is reached:

 - keep the mare completely isolated